ephread/Instructions/CONTRIBUTING.md

 We expect you to follow that convention.
 Instructions isn't a giant project with a hefty number of contributors, so please don't be shy and credit yourself when you make a pull request. 👏

+### Documentation

+If you're adding a new feature, you should most likely update the README with a quick description of the feature.